wong-justin/chafa-rust/docs/readme_template.md

 Rust bindings for [chafa](https://github.com/hpjansson/chafa), a library for displaying images in the terminal.

 > With chafa, you can now view very, very reasonable approximations of pictures and animations in the comfort of your favorite terminal emulator.
 The power of ANSI X3.64 compels you!
->
-> You can get fair results by using only U+2580 (upper half block).
-Pixterm, catimg and a few other terminal graphics printers do this, and so can Chafa with `chafa --symbols vhalf`.
-However, Chafa uses more symbols by default, greatly improving quality.

 ## Demo